-In 2018 Ms Yun Yang (aka Sarah Yang) was employed on a full-time basis as 'Student Outreach Worker'.
-Costs were paid from the Student Outreach Worker Fund.
+In 2019 Ms Yun Yang (aka Sarah Yang) was employed on a full-time basis as 'Student Outreach Worker'.
+Costs were paid from the Student Outreach Workers Fund.

-In 2018 Ms Linda Ambi was employed as part-time Church Cleaner.
+In 2019 Ms Linda Ambi was employed as part-time Church Cleaner.
 Costs were paid from the General Fund.
 All Church of Scotland congregations contribute to the National Stipend Fund which bears the costs of all ministers' stipends and employer's contributions for national insurance, pension and housing and loan fund.
 Ministers' stipends are paid in accordance with the National Stipend scale, which is related to years of service.
-For 2018, the minimum stipend was £27,044 and the maximum stipend in 5th and subsequent years of service was £33,234.
+For 2019 the minimum stipend was £27,044 and the maximum stipend in 5th and subsequent years of service was £33,234.

-8 Trustee Remuneration and Related Party Transactions

-2010 2017 £ £ During 2018 out of pocket expenses were incurred by Rev Richard Buckley in service as Interim Moderator of the congregation.
-40 0 During the year 2017 expenses were incurred by Rev Jonathan de Groot in connection with pastoral activities.
-0 1,331 During the year 2017 the Council Tax for the manse family was paid by the congregation.
-0 1,599
+8 Trustee Remuneration and Related Party Transactions 2019 2018 £ £ During 2019 out of pocket expenses were incurred by Rev Richard Buckley in service as Interim Moderator of the congregation 99 40

-Only out of pocket expenses were paid to all other Trustees in 2018.
+Only out of pocket expenses were paid to all other Trustees in 2019.

-During the year a total of £64,372 was donated to the congregation by Trustees.
-No single donation exceeded £8,000.
+During the year a total of £69,937 was donated to the congregation by Trustees.
+No single donation exceeded £11,000.